wordofwarning/wordofwarning.org/current/2022-emergency/evening/index.md

 Supported in development by Creative Scotland and Anatomy Arts.

 Jian Yi (they/them) is a multidisciplinary artist working in performance art, contemporary dance, and new genres.
 Their practice is rooted in an ongoing enquiry into the ambiguities of emotional experience.
-Their work has been performed at Dance Base Edinburgh, Tramway, and CCA Glasgow among other locations.
+Their work has been performed at Dance Base Edinburgh, Tramway, and CCA Glasgow, among other locations.

 <a href="https://jianxyi.com" target="_blank">jianxyi.com</a> · <a href="https://instagram.com/jianx_yi" target="_blank">Instagram</a>
 <hr>